neilotoole/sq-web/content/en/docs/drivers/sqlite.md

 the [SQLite](https://www.sqlite.org) database.
 The driver implements all optional driver features.

-## sq add
+## Add source

-The location argument is simply the filepath to the SQLite data file.
+Use [`sq add`](/docs/cmd/add) to add a source.
+The location argument is simply the filepath to the SQLite DB file.
 For example:

 ```shell
 sq add ./sakila.db